-Published on: 10/09/2025 · Last updated on: 11/09/2025
+Published on: 10/09/2025 · Last updated on: 01/06/2026

-1. Anticipatory support strategies for the whole cohort
+1. Anticipatory support strategies for the whole cohort:

+‘Oral assessment’ refers to any assessment that has an oral component to it.
+This could include presentations, debates, group discussions or vivas, amongst other formats.
 The following support strategies will help support the needs of all students, in addition to being particularly beneficial for students who may have a disability, long-term health condition or specific learning difficulty, following the principles of Universal Design for Learning.

 2. Anticipatory reasonable adjustments for individual students